 Partnerships and strategic collaborations

-For Meghalaya, the state government leading the way could lower the difficulties of people starting to use the service by giving financial assistance to central locations or by including satellite connections in current public internet programs.
-How people get access, how much it costs, and the quality of service will probably be a result of the government and Starlink working together.
+In Meghalaya, the state government starting the rollout could make it easier for people to get the internet by helping to pay for the main connection points or by including the satellite internet with existing public internet programs.
+How people get access, how much it costs, and the level of service they receive will likely be a result of the government and Starlink working together.

 Potential social and economic impact